 Why Glasses Fog And How To Prevent It

-Contractors tasked with protecting workers from the COVID-19 virus have greater awareness for engineered controls that enable increased personal hygiene.
+Contractors tasked with protecting workers from various strains of the COVID-19 virus have greater awareness for engineered controls that enable increased personal hygiene.
 One engineered control should focus on how to help workers reduce contact with their face and eyes.
 The CDC says workers can become infected from touching their eyes with contaminated fingers.

 For many industries, reducing this eye and face exposure is relatively easy.
 But for contractors who require the use of personal protection equipment including safety glasses, goggles, and face shields, in tough conditions, there is a major problem – fogging on eyeglasses.

 An Anti-Fog (AF) System Can Help Reduce Virus Spread